 In fact, we proudly assist more than 98% of our students with the cost of their college education.

 The information on this page provides a brief overview of many of those programs.
 The best way to tell exactly what your financial aid package will consist of is to apply for admission and submit your FAFSA.
 Then, we will create a personalized financial aid package based on your unique accomplishments and need.

-Academic scholarships (sometimes called “merit awards” at other schools) are based on your academic performance — grades and test scores.
+Academic scholarships (also known as merit awards) are based on your academic performance — cumulative GPA.
 These awards are just one of the many various types of scholarships that Keuka College makes available.
 That means you might be eligible for other scholarships and grants as well (and remember: you never have to pay back a scholarship or grant).

-Provided you maintain satisfactory academic performance, these scholarships are awarded each year, for up to four years, while you are at Keuka.
+Provided you maintain satisfactory academic performance, these scholarships are awarded each year, for up to four years, while you are at Keuka College.

 The George H. Ball Community Achievement Award, named for the College’s first president and founder and funded in part by the Ball Foundation, is for those students who have made a significant impact on their community through volunteer service.

 This $17,000 award is given to five incoming freshmen each academic year, September through January.
 The award is renewed for those students annually, provided they maintain satisfactory academic performance.

 This award requires a separate application.
 Click here to learn more about the George H. Ball Community Achievement Award.

 |Keuka 911 Service Scholarship||For recipients of the New York State World Trade Center Memorial Scholarship.
 Covers tuition, room and board not covered by that scholarship.||Varies|